Vanuatu branch of The Scout Association: History

 Scouting in Vanuatu (then the New Hebrides) started in 1956.
 Before the independence of Vanuatu in 1980, there were two Scout organisations, one The New Hebrides Branch of The Scout Association of the United Kingdom and the other attached to Scouts de France and both the French colonial administration and the British colonial administration supported Scouting organisations.

 After the independence of Vanuatu, the two Vanuatu Scout organisations struggled to sustain themselves and integrate into a single national organisation and Scouting in Vanuatu collapsed.
 By 1999, there was only one active Scout group.
 The Scout Association of Australia New South Wales Branch assisted the Vanuatu Branch for twenty years.
 In 1999, Norvan Vogt, a Rover from Queanbeyan Rovers, was sent to Vanuatu under the Australian Government sponsored Australian Youth Ambassadors for Development program.
-Vogt registered the Vanuatu Branch, established a national HQ and ran a series of training activities.
-Vogt was awarded a Baden-Powell Award for his efforts.
+Vogt registered the Vanuatu Branch, established a national HQ and ran a series of training activities as part of his Baden-Powell Award.
 The two former Scout organisations merged in 1999.
 These changes proved to be the catalyst for a sustained period of growth of Scouting in Vanuatu.